jcl5m1/ventilator/README.md

 # Materials
 1. [Continuous Positive Airway Pressure (CPAP)](https://en.wikipedia.org/wiki/Continuous_positive_airway_pressure) devices are common devices used by individuals to treat sleep apnea.
 As a result, CPAP blower components are fairly abundant.
 Used ones are available on eBay and new ones on Alibaba.
 In many of these devices, the blower is a simple BLDC motor that can be driven with an ESC.
 The one I used is from a [Respironics REMStar](https://www.google.com/search?q=respironics+remstar&safe=off&rlz=1C1CHBF_enUS809US809&sxsrf=ALeKk00Uw98vXCAyCiiSglgt-2Ucnz5RCg:1584357572342&source=lnms&tbm=isch&sa=X&ved=2ahUKEwj2mq_y757oAhXOvJ4KHV22D1EQ_AUoAnoECAwQBA).
 In volume, these can be under $20.
+Potential alternative to test is a [12v inflator pump](https://www.amazon.com/gp/product/B013UQ0T2Y/ref=ppx_yo_dt_b_asin_title_o01_s00?ie=UTF8&psc=1) which is even more abundant.

 2. [Arduino Nano](https://www.amazon.com/s?k=Arduino+nano) to control the motor speed, breathing cycles, and handle user input.